sylar11/birdwatch-flanders/README.md

 This repository contains the code used to modify and merge data for the Birdwatch Flanders visualizations.

-Note: `/qgis` contains the QGIS (3.34.10-Prizren LTR) project file used to create the visualizations as well as the labels
+Note: `/qgis` contains the QGIS (3.34.10-Prizren LTR) project file used to create the visualizations as well as the labels.
+To use the symbology load the dataset from `/data/merged.tiff`

 ## Modifications to the datasets